frendyguo-zz/frendyguo.me/src/pages/real-power-of-react-custom-hooks.md

 ### Custom Hook Is Just Another Function
 You can do anything you want with it: to store some values, to perform an HTTP request, to translate a piece of text—you name it.
 As a function, it doesn't specify any signature. **You decide what it takes as an argument and what it should return**.
 ### Custom Hook Is Stateful
 Similar to its component counterpart, a custom Hooks **may have one or more states and side-effects**.
-When a custom Hooks is attached to a component, React treats it as if the logic was performed by the component itself.
+When a custom Hook is attached to a component, React treats it as if the logic was performed by the component itself.

 Furthermore, each custom Hook gets its own isolated state.
 When two components access the same custom Hook, **they don't share the state**.
 Instead, they will both get a completely independent state.